East Ham (constituency): History

-Stephen Timms (Lab) has represented the seat since its creation in 1997.
+Timms has represented the seat since its creation in 1997.
+He has achieved an absolute majority in the eight elections since creation, against a wide assortment of political parties.
+The Respect Party candidate came second in the 2005 general election (Note: On a −19.95% swing (Lab-Respect)), hoping to benefit from opposition to the Iraq war which saw their first MP elected elsewhere.

 At the 2010 general election, Timms received the most votes of any MP (35,471) and largest majority (27,826) of any MP.
-The seat has the second-highest numerical majority and fourth-highest percentage of majority in the country, behind other staunch Labour "safe seats" in Merseyside.
-Every component ward has only Labour councillors (resulting from local elections) and the party's general election candidate has achieved an absolute majority in the five elections since creation, against a wide assortment of political parties.
+At the 2015 general election, the seat had the second-highest numerical majority and fourth-highest percentage majority in the country, behind other staunch Labour "safe seats" in Merseyside.
+These figures were further increased at the 2017 general election (vote 47,124; majority 39,883), but reverted back to 2015 levels at the 2019 election.